bszrmnydnl/ActivIT/README.md

 # ActivIT

-weather - contains the weather drupal module multistep_form - contains the drupal multistep form module weather_app - contains an application with registration, login and the ability to record towns for weather monitoring. multistep_form - contains the Multistep form application. databases.sql - an exported MySQL database which containes everything needed to try the applications out.
+weather - contains the weather drupal module <br>
+multistep_form - contains the drupal multistep form module <br>
+weather_app - contains an application with registration, login and the ability to record towns for weather monitoring. <br>
+multistep_form - contains the Multistep form application. <br>
+databases.sql - an exported MySQL database which containes everything needed to try the applications out. <br>

 Drupal Weather Module